RJohnPaul/crypto-wallet-app/README.md

 ## Contact

-For any inquiries or feedback, please contact us at your-email@example.com.
+For any inquiries or feedback, please contact [here](https://john-porfolio.vercel.app/contact).

 Thank you for using SRMCrypt!
 Happy crypto managing! 🚀🔒